Plastic Surgery SEO Guide

 How’s your website?
 Does it load quickly, work great on mobile devices, and provide all of the signals that Google looks for to rank websites higher in search results?

-Without question, your plastic surgery website is the foundation of every part of your marketing efforts, both online and offline: If you run traditional advertising, such as print or TV, viewers will go to your website to learn more about what you can do for them.
+Without question, your plastic surgery website is the foundation of every part of your marketing efforts, both online and offline: If you run traditional plastic surgery advertising, such as print or TV, viewers will go to your website to learn more about what you can do for them.
 If they happen to find you while they’re searching online, your website will likely be their introduction to you.

 Beyond great rankings in search results, these first impressions are critical—you have one chance to keep the attention of prospective patients.
 If they have to wait more than a few seconds for your site to load or they can’t quickly get a sense that you can solve their problems, they’ll hit the back button and go elsewhere.

 Your website is far too important to ignore.